Surfs up! In The Mountains That Is…

 This article may contain affiliate / compensated links.
 For full information, please see our disclaimer here.

-Over the past decade or so, surfing has transitioned from the coasts of the Atlantic and Pacific into the interior, deep in the mountains.
+Over the past decade or so, surfing has transitioned from the coasts to the interior, deep in the mountains.
 How come?
 First thing, snowboarding is closely related to the lifestyle of surfing.
 Both cultures chase storms to find the best “wave”.
-So, it was only a matter of time before snowboarders would seek out places to get their summer “board” on, surfing the water instead of the mountains.
+So, it was only a matter of time before snowboarders would seek out places to get their summer “board” on, river surfing the water instead of the mountains.

 9 River Surfing Spots in US & Canada + 1 Amazing Lake to Slash